HaseebUllahAbbasi/openSource_typeScript_Project/README.md

   link can be used,
   https://github.com/HaseebUllahAbbasi/openSource_typeScript_Project/fork

+  - Make a  new branch
   - Make you Changes Write Commit Message meaningful
+  - merge with main branch test
   - Create A Pull Request
   -Thanks For Contributiion 🌟🤩